scdenney/ba3_text_as_data/syllabus/syllabus.md

 ---

 ## Assessment
-The DH strand of the course is worth 25%
+The DH strand of the course is worth 25% of the full course grade.
+That 25% is borken down in the DH strand as follows:
 - Weekly Deliverables & Attendance (6 × 5% = 30%)
 - Final Project (70%)